Chilean Sea Bass

 While not as buttery or rich as sea bass, cod and butterfish are the two closest fish in terms of flavor and texture.

-More elegant seafood recipes to try
+More elegant seafood dinners

 chilean sea bass recipe.